thierry-auto/armv4vm/README.md

 ## Requirements

-Qt5 is optional but recommended to run unit tests.
++ Qt5 is optional but recommended to run unit tests.
++ A cross toolchain.
+I recommend [crosstool-NG][cng] generator.
+A .config template to his generation is available.
+A minimal set of options is mandatory (among others) :
+    * ARCH_SUPPORTS_EITHER_ENDIAN = y
+    * ARCH_SUPPORTS_WITH_FLOAT = y
+    * ARCH_FLOAT_SW = y

+    It is important that you turn off space optimization.
+Otherwise, crosstool-NG will generate a `strlen` function in thumb mode.
+It seems to be a newlib issue.

+    * LIBC_NEWLIB_ENABLE_TARGET_OPTSPACE = n

 ## Usage